This page explains what we do with the personal information you provide us.

 Google Analytics cookies help us to make the website better for you by providing us with user statistics, for example: which pages are the most visited; how a user navigates the site.
 No personal information is collected by these cookies.

 During the course of your study you may be asked to use third party websites or services or access linked content (eg. Youtube) which may collect personal data about you.
+Our online commercial course booking platform (Arlo) is also a third party site.
 That site’s own privacy notice will explain you how they use your data.

 Training 2000 is a data controller under the Data Protection Act and the Board of Trustees is ultimately responsible for implementation.
 The designated data controller who is appointed to ensure compliance with the Act is the Director of Business and Educational Standards; and appointed to deal with day-to-day matters are the Head of IT and Special Projects and the Business Assurance Manager.